Playchoice's ultimate activity book collection Download activity book

 It is also better to buy the heavy power tools from Janod for a 4 year old.

-We also rated each toy for replayability and durability on a scale of 1 to 5.
+Furthermore, we have each toys rated for replayability and durability on a scale of 1 to 5.

 This way you can be sure that it is fun to keep playing with and that it will last a long time.